jpratt9/john-pratt.com/src/frontend/content/posts/how-to-secure-web-applications/index.md

 Always, always choose allow-listing.
 It's impossible to predict every malicious string, but it's entirely possible to define what good data looks like.
 And never forget: client-side validation is just a nice-to-have for the user experience. **All critical validation must happen on the server.**

 ### Sanitization: The Cleanup Crew
 While validation is about total rejection, **sanitization** is about modification.
 It's the process of stripping out or neutralizing potentially dangerous parts of an input.
-It's a useful secondary defense, but you have to be careful—it can sometimes mangle a user's legitimate input in unexpected ways.
+It's a useful secondary defense, but you have to be careful - it can sometimes mangle a user's legitimate input in unexpected ways.

 Let's take a real-world scenario: a blog comment section.
 You might want to let users submit comments with some basic HTML for formatting.
 You can't just reject the whole comment, but you absolutely cannot let them inject scripts.